Noisy Feature Mixup: Empirical Results

 \section{Empirical Results}

 In this section, we study the test performance of models trained with NFM, and examine to what extent NFM can improve robustness to input perturbations.
 We demonstrate the tradeoff between predictive accuracy on clean and perturbed test sets.
-We consider input perturbations that are common in the literature: (a) white noise; (b) salt and pepper; and (c) adversarial perturbations (see Subsection \ref{sm_inputperturb} for details).
+We consider input perturbations that are common in the literature: (a) white noise; (b) salt and pepper; and (c) adversarial perturbations (see Section \ref{sm_secG}).

-We evaluate the average performance of NFM with different model architectures on CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, and ImageNet~\cite{deng2009imagenet}.
-We use a pre-activated residual network (ResNet) with depth 18~\cite{he2016identity} and a compact vision transformer (ViT-lite) with 7 attention layers and 4 heads~\cite{hassani2021escaping} on small scale tasks.
-For more challenging and higher dimensional tasks, we consider the performance of wide ResNet-18~\cite{zagoruyko2016wide} and ResNet-50 architectures, respectively.
+We evaluate the average performance of NFM with different model architectures on CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning}, ImageNet~\cite{deng2009imagenet}, and CIFAR-10c~\cite{hendrycks2019robustness}.
+We use a pre-activated residual network (ResNet) with depth 18~\cite{he2016identity} on small scale tasks.
+For more challenging tasks, we consider the performance of wide ResNet-18~\cite{zagoruyko2016wide} and ResNet-50 architectures, respectively.

-\textbf{Baselines.} We evaluate against related data augmentation schemes that have shown performance improvements in recent years: mixup~\cite{zhang2017mixup}; manifold mixup~\cite{verma2019manifold}; and noisy mixup~\cite{NEURIPS2020_44e76e99}.
-Further, we compare to both vanilla models trained without data augmentation (baseline) and those trained on white noise perturbed inputs.
+\textbf{Baselines.} We evaluate against related data augmentation schemes that have shown performance improvements in recent years: mixup~\cite{zhang2017mixup}; manifold mixup~\cite{verma2019manifold}; cutmix~\cite{yun2019cutmix}; puzzle mixup~\cite{kimICML20}; and noisy mixup~\cite{NEURIPS2020_44e76e99}.
+Further, we compare to vanilla models trained without data augmentation (baseline), models trained with label smoothing, and those trained on white noise perturbed inputs.